 8. Keep a Good Blog.
 While more and more businesses are starting blogs, few of them are doing it right.
 If you’re using your blog to publish product announcements in corporate-speak, it’s useless.
 You need to remember a simple mantra, ‘views not news’ – make sure your blog has something interesting to say.

 9. Buy Search Engine Ads.
-Many people seem to think it's some kind of admission of defeat, but search engine advertising can work very well, especially with keywords that aren't already cluttered with ads.
-If you do it right, you can get very targeted ads very cheap – indeed, ironically, the more targeted the ads, the cheaper they tend to be.
+Many people seem to think it’s some kind of admission of defeat, but search engine advertising can work very well, especially with keywords that aren’t already cluttered with ads.
+If you do it right, you can get very targeted ads very cheap – indeed, ironically, the more targeted the ads, the cheaper they tend to buy.